johnabr01/11-Stage-Pipelined-Dual-Issue-SONY-Cell-SPU/README.md

 This repository is an academic/portfolio RTL project rather than a production CPU core.
 Potential next steps include:

-- Add a simulator-specific regression script or Makefile.
-- Add waveform dumping for common open-source simulation flows.
 - Expand self-checking assertions in the testbenches.
 - Add instruction-by-instruction golden-model comparison from Python.
 - Document all instruction encodings in a generated table.
-- Add CI with Verilator lint and assembler tests.
-- Refine local-store addressing documentation and memory-size comments.

----

-## What This Demonstrates About Me

-This project shows that I can take a complex architecture problem and break it into manageable, testable components.
-It also demonstrates the kind of engineering discipline I bring to teams: building supporting tools, documenting architecture decisions, thinking through hazards and edge cases, and making design tradeoffs explicit.

-If you are evaluating me for a hardware, embedded systems, computer architecture, FPGA, or performance-oriented engineering role, this project is intended to provide a concrete example of my ability to design and reason about non-trivial systems from the ISA/tooling layer down to RTL implementation.